FearlesslyFluffy/price-of-chair-new/readme.md

 # Pricing Service

+Added three lines and this text to test editing and git process as part of the Udemy price-of-chair course.

 Requires Python 3.7.

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.